-Provide a completed sewing skills card, 4-H 925c-W, with the exhibit.
-These can be found in the forms section of this book.
+Provide a completed sewing skills card, NEW FOR 2025, 4-H 929-W, with the exhibit.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.

 Create one non-wearable sewn item demonstrating at least 2 skills from Sewing Skills and Techniques, 4-H-925-SC-W.